ldsh/radeonload/README.md

 Be aware that I'm an early beginner in c.
 This code may be unstable.

+This repository is not maintained, I just keep it in case someone would be interested in picking some part of the code.

 Requires root rights or other permissions to /dev/mem.